-- 4 (5) Make the secured obligation unenforceable; or - 5 (6) Limit any right available to the secured party with respect to the secured obligation. - 6 10-21-26.
-Uniformity of application and construction. - 7 In applying and construing this uniform act, consideration must be given to the need to - 8 promote uniformity of the law with respect to its subject matter among states that enact it. - 9 10-21-27.
-Relation to electronic signatures in global and national commerce act. - 10 This chapter modifies, limits, or supersedes the Electronic Signatures in Global and - 11 National Commerce Act, 15 U.S.C. § 7001 et seq., but does not modify, limit, or supersede § 101(c) - 12 of that act, (15 U.S.C. § 7001(c)), or authorize electronic delivery of any of the notices described - 13 in § 103(b) of that act, (15 U.S.C. § 7003(b)). - 14 10-21-28.
-Transition. - 15 This chapter does not apply to a receivership for which the receiver was appointed before - 16 the effective date of this chapter. - 17 10-21-28.1.
-Emergency declaration temporary non-liquidating receivership - 18 transition provisions. - 19 (a) Notwithstanding § 10-21-28, the court may for cause apply this chapter to a receivership - 20 for which a receiver was appointed before the effective date of this chapter, if the owner would - 21 otherwise be eligible for a temporary non-liquidating receivership. - 22 (b) Unless extended by the general assembly, the emergency declaration provisions apply - 23 only to a receivership in which the court first appoints a receiver: - 24 (1) If because of the COVID-19 pandemic, during the period beginning on the effective - 25 date of this chapter and ending on June 30, 2021; or - 26 (2) If because of any other emergency, during the period beginning on the date the - 27 emergency declaration is issued and ending ninety (90) days after the end of the emergency. - 28 10-21-29.
-Official comments. - 29 It is the intention of the general assembly that the official comments to the Uniform - 30 Commercial Real Estate Receivership Act as approved and recommended for enactment in all the - 31 States by the National Conference of Commissioners on Uniform State Laws in 2015 represent the - 32 express legislative intent of the general assembly and shall be used as a guide for interpretation of - 33 this chapter.
+1 (3) Wake the secured party an agent of the owner, 2 (4) Constitute an election of remedies that precludes a later action to enforce the secured 3 obligation; 4 (5) Make the secured obligation unenforceable; or 5 (6) Limit any right available to the secured party with respect to the secured obligation.
+6 10-21-26.
+Uniformity of application and construction.
+7 In applying and construing this uniform act, consideration must be given to the need to 8 promote uniformity of the law with respect to its subject matter among states that enact it.
+9 10-21-27.
+Relation to electronic signatures in global and national commerce act.
+10 This chapter modifies, limits, or supersedes the Electronic Signatures in Global and 11 National Commerce Act, 15 U.S.C. § 7001 et seq., but does not modify, limit, or supersede § 101(c) 12 of that act, (15 U.S.C. § 7001(c)), or authorize electronic delivery of any of the notices described 13 in § 103(b) of that act, (15 U.S.C. § 7003(b)).
+14 10-21-28.
+Transition.
+15 This chapter does not apply to a receivership for which the receiver was appointed before 16 the effective date of this chapter.
+17 10-21-28.1.
+Emergency declaration temporary non-liquidating receivership 18 transition provisions.
+19 (a) Notwithstanding § 10-21-28, the court may for cause apply this chapter to a receivership 20 for which a receiver was appointed before the effective date of this chapter, if the owner would 21 otherwise be eligible for a temporary non-liquidating receivership.
+22 (b) Unless extended by the general assembly, the emergency declaration provisions apply 23 only to a receivership in which the court first appoints a receiver: 24 (1) If because of the COVID-19 pandemic, during the period beginning on the effective 25 date of this chapter and ending on June 30, 2022; or 26 (2) If because of any other emergency, during the period beginning on the date the 27 emergency declaration is issued and ending ninety (90) days after the end of the emergency.
+28 10-21-29.
+Official comments.
+29 It is the intention of the general assembly that the official comments to the Uniform 30 Commercial Real Estate Receivership Act as approved and recommended for enactment in all the 31 States by the National Conference of Commissioners on Uniform State Laws in 2015 represent the 32 express legislative intent of the general assembly and shall be used as a guide for interpretation of 33 this chapter.

-SECTION 2.
-This act shall take effect upon passage.
+1 SECTION 2.
+This act shall take effect upon passage

+LC003941

+======